COVID-19 Response: VRS is committed to serving you and continuing business operations during this challenging time. Latest Updates

 A work-related cause of death is the result of an occupational illness or injury and the cause is determined to be work-related under the Virginia Workers’ Compensation Act.
 If an employee dies from a work-related cause while an active VRS member, the employee’s named beneficiary will be eligible for a lump-sum payment of any funds remaining in the member contribution account.

-In addition, the employee’s spouse, natural or legally adopted minor child or parent will be eligible for a monthly benefit whether or not that person is a named beneficiary.
+In addition, the employee's spouse, minor child or parent will also be eligible for a lifetime monthly benefit.
 If one of these individuals is the named beneficiary, he or she will receive a monthly benefit in addition to the refund of the member’s contributions.
 In addition, the member’s survivor may be eligible for a workers’ compensation survivor benefit.

 If the employee is vested and dies while an active VRS member from a non-work-related cause, the member’s named beneficiary will be eligible for a lump-sum payment of any funds remaining in the member contribution account.

 If the member is not vested, either the member’s designated beneficiary or, if none, the member’s beneficiary based on order of precedence will be eligible for a lump-sum payment only.

 Non-Work-Related Monthly Benefit Calculation: The non-work-related monthly benefit is calculated based on the member’s average final compensation , total service credit, VRS retirement plan, age, and the age of the member’s eligible named beneficiary at the time of the member’s death.

 Order of Precedence: If the member dies while an active member from a non-work-related cause and there is no valid beneficiary designation on file or the named beneficiary is deceased, VRS will pay a death-in-service benefit according to the order of precedence , as required by law.